*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 A Tangy Note From The Hibiscus

 In addition to the floral notes, the Hibiscus brings a nice tangy flavor to the overall experience.
-The tangy flavor is a nice counterpoint to the added sweetness of the honey and the natural sweetness of the green tea in general.
+The tangy flavor is a nice counterpoint to the added sweetness of the honey and the natural sweetness of green tea in general.

 That helps balance out the tea and makes it a much more enjoyable experience I think as without the tanginess the sweetness would be a little bit overwhelming.

-I don’t think the added honey really makes it a sugary sweetness but it does bring the amount of sweet in the tea up quite a bit.
+I don’t think the added honey really makes it a sugary sweetness but it does bring the amount of sweetness in the tea up quite a bit.
 This may be great for people who like a little bit sweeter tea and for those of us who like just the natural sweetness it doesn’t overwhelm it to the point where it becomes undrinkable.

 Suggested Steeping Instructions

-You standard green tea steeping instructions do very well for these tropical tea bags.
+Your standard green tea steeping instructions do very well for these tropical tea bags.